-FINANCIAL ASSETS FINANCIAL LIABILITIES

-Cash and deposits Payables:

-Receivables: For supplies and services

-Sale of goods and services Amounts payable to government and agencies

-Accrued investment income Other payables

-Other receivables Borrowings:

-Investments and other contractual financial assets • Loan from TCV
+FINANCIAL ASSETS FINANCIAL LIABILITIES Cash and deposits Receivables: • For supplies and services • Amounts payable to government and agencies • Accrued investment income • Other payables Borrowings: Investments and other contractual financial assets • Loan from TCV

 Where the fair value of the financial instruments is different from the carrying amounts, the following information has been included to disclose the difference.
 For financial assets and liabilities, the carrying amount is the same as fair value.